RATTLESNAKE-VIPER/running_untrusted_user_code_in_node/README.md

+# excute main.sh file
 # Get detail article here
 https://medium.com/@deepak.r.poojari/running-users-untrusted-code-in-nodejs-930aadf936eb

 Running user untrusted code is sometimes challenging to run in NodeJs, as NodeJs runs on a single thread.
 This thread can be blocked by a user using a while loop in code or the process can be killed using process.exit in vm.